 Give eco-enhancing garments or clothes the green light by making sure it’s Fairtrade.
-Because IT’S Fairtrade Fortnight but what do you do when you want to do your bit for the environment and society, but also wish to remain fashionably effortless at the same time?
+Because IT’S Fairtrade Fortnight but what do you do when you want to do your bit for the environment and society.
+Yet also wish to remain interested in what the fashion industry considers effortless at the same time?

 Every clothes purchase we make affects other people.
 The shirt you’re wearing, for example, was sold to you by a retailer.
 Then he or she had it delivered by a supplier.
 The supplier gets it from the manufacturer, who employed several people in each stage of its creation.
 All who worked off of a pattern drawn by a designer.
 Again all who selected fabrics from textile manufacturers, who bought raw materials from farmers . . . and so on.